From here, you can take actions on your existing event notifications:

 Select an index type for the type of data your event notification is focused on.
-For example, If you wanted to create an event notification based on Office 365 events, you should select the “office365” index type.
+For example, If you wanted to create an event notification based on Microsoft 365 events, you should select the “office365” index type.

 For the timestamp field, @timestamp the most common choice.
 However, some events contain other timestamps you might want to choose based on your scenario.

 Keyword and query filters are identical to searching within Perchybana Discover.
 All fields in the event from Discover are accessible.
 You can freehand your search query and/or filter based on fields and values.
 This is where you will narrow your event notification query to focus on specific activity.

 TIP: Although you can test your query from the event notification page, we recommend keeping Perchybana Discover open in another tab so you can see what fields are available and make sure that your query and filters are returning the results you expected.

 In some cases, you may want to trigger based on aggregation.
 This feature allows you to access the metrics and split by terms common in data table visualizations.
 Perhaps you want to aggregate based on the count of user IDs so you get notified when one or more users’ failed login count goes above a certain threshold.
 Maybe you want a notification when the unique count of DHCP source IPs goes above a certain threshold.
 Triggering based on aggregation makes these scenarios possible.

 Last but not least, you will need to pick a trigger condition.
 When you start thinking about creating an event notification for a scenario, this is when you should start your consideration.
 Trigger conditions are very powerful and allow for a wide variety of scenarios to be covered by event notifications.